-38.037 BF607 – Elachistidae – Elachista canapennella – Common Grass-miner – (Hübner, [1813]) Adult Micro: CAT 2 – Confusion Species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+38.037 BF607 – Elachistidae – Elachista canapennella – Common Grass-miner – (Hübner, [1813]) Adult Micro: CAT 2 – Can be confused with other species – Leaf-miner: CAT L – The leaf or a Photo required – reared and possibly dissected PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Green – Rare / Uncommon / Scarce purple – Leaf Miner